rissern/artificial-unintelligence-final-project-copy/README.md

 ## Overview

-This project's goal is to use machine learning in order to analyze areas with settlements and/or electricity using Sentinel 2 and VIIRS satellite images.
+This project's goal is to use Machine Learning in order to analyze areas with settlements and/or electricity using Sentinel 2 and VIIRS satellite images.
 We employ a Self-Supervised Deep Learning model to semantically segment satellite images.
 We used SimCLR, which is a self-supervised model used to generate our initial weights for our Deep Learning model, U-Net++.
 This repo contains scripts to run our code, our various models including various supervised models, test cases, and our [best model weights](https://drive.google.com/drive/folders/1jz0clhroyV7D_KhmDnQLVo-Iin5t1F_n?usp=sharing) trained on these images.

 Project documents
 [Presentation](https://docs.google.com/presentation/d/1oqYLN1-L_TKw-rn5uoV_nzOL2YuNyasb_uZdeHgEXL4/edit?usp=drive_link)